Advocacy

 2. Keep plastic out of our rivers and Long Island Sound.

-Update the decades-old Bottle Bill to help keep plastic out of the ocean.
-We can keep millions of bottles and cans out of Connecticut’s parks, beaches, and streets every year at no cost to taxpayers by adding perfectly recyclable juice, sports, and energy drinks, as well as tea containers, to our current bottle bill.
-We also need to increase the container deposit from five to ten cents, a change that will boost Connecticut’s bottle redemption rate, which is the lowest in the country.
-And finally, it should give a small raise to redemption centers and stores for their work to collect and store empties, which will encourage more redemption businesses to open.
+In 2021 CT updated the decades-old Bottle Bill to help keep plastic out of the ocean We will now keep millions of bottles and cans out of Connecticut’s parks, beaches, and streets every year at no cost to taxpayers by adding perfectly recyclable juice, sports, and energy drinks, as well as tea containers, to our current bottle bill.
+We also increased the container deposit, a change that will boost Connecticut’s bottle redemption rate, which is the lowest in the country.

-With our recycling system broken and plastic pollution a growing problem worldwide, now is the time for an update to our bottle bill.
-More…
+With our recycling system broken and plastic pollution a growing problem worldwide, it is important that we updated our bottle bill.

 Group Letter NRWA has signed on to.